Kemerton Day Surgery Unit and Surgical Admissions Suite

 The unit is staffed by qualified nurses who are supported by healthcare assistants.
-Kate Mennie is the Senior Sister in charge supported by Sister Jackie Grolimund.
-The unit is overseen by Modern Matron John Wells.
+Kate Mennie is the Senior Sister, supported by Sister Cathryn Braithwaite.
+The unit is overseen by a Modern Matron.
 Student nurses also have placements and care for patients under the guidance of a qualified nurse.

 What to expect on your arrival